-If a student is travelling over 200 miles to take an examination, travel time is permissible.
+If a student is traveling over 200 miles to take a board examination, travel time is permissible.
 Students must submit a written request to the Department of Clinical Education at least two weeks prior to the exam date to be considered for a travel day.

-- COMLEX and USMLE: All students will be permitted the day before and after the exam away from rotations for travel. - NBME Subject Exams: - Campus Exam: The day prior to exam date is a permitted travel date if distance from campus exceeds 200 miles. - Prometric Site Exam: Time off rotations to travel to a Prometric site will never be authorized. - Reminder: The maximum total number of days students are permitted to be absent from rotations is five (5).
-Absence beyond this is will result in the student not receiving credit for the rotation, and a new rotation will be scheduled at the convenience of the Department of Clinical Education.
+- NBME Subject Exams: Travel is not necessary at this time as these exams are taken remotely. - COMLEX and USMLE: All students will be permitted the day before and after the exam away from rotations for travel. - NBME Subject Exams: (NOTE: DOES NOT APPLY IF TAKING REMOTELY) - Campus Exam: The day prior to the exam date is a permitted travel date if the distance from campus exceeds 200 miles. - $\circ~$ Prometric Site Exam: Time off rotations to travel to a Prometric site will never be authorized. - Reminder: The maximum total number of excused days students are permitted to absent from rotations is five (5).
+Absence beyond this will result in the student not receiving credit for the rotation, and a new rotation will be scheduled at the convenience of the Department of Clinical Education.